delawaremathguy/ShoppingList/README.md

 *  I have been constantly struggling with visual updates in SwiftUI, although not so much anymore.
 For example, this is the classic update problem: say List A has an array of (CoreData) objects.
 Tap on an item in List A, navigate to View B in which you can edit the fields of the object, save the changes to CoreData, then return to List A -- only to find that data for the object has not been visually updated.
 The current code is working quite fine on visual updating and you may see a comment or two in the code about this.

-*  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker); i think you may see a ShoppingList14 (for iOS 14) from me sometime soon to play with.
+*  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker).

 However, please be aware that there will be a point  where I will stop working on this project in  public.
 **That time is coming soon**.
 I'd like to look at CloudKit support for the database separately for my own use (this could return to public view if I run into trouble and have to ask for help); but after that, any future development is probably not going to happen.

 For example, expanding the app and database to support multiple "Stores," each of which has "Locations," and having "ShoppingItems" being many-to-many with Locations so one item can be available in many Stores would be a nice exercise.
 But I don't gain anything more in the way of learning about SwiftUI to support that.

 I built this project in public only as an experiment, and as a reference in trying to offer some suggested code to the many developers who keep running into the generic problem of: an item appears in View A; it is edited in View B; but its appearance in View A does not get updated properly.
 I was also hoping I might get a comment or two along the way about what I am doing right or doing wrong.
 But I am  not at all interested in creating the next great